Filling random cycles: Proof of the lower bound

-Since this is true for every $\epsi>0$, the proof is complete. \end{proof} \begin{proof}[Proof of Theorem \ref{cube}, lower bound.]
+\end{proof} \begin{proof}[Proof of Theorem \ref{cube}, lower bound.]
 Let $Z$ be a cycle in $C_k([0,1]^n,\partial[0,1]^n)$ obtained by sampling $N$ i.i.d.\ planes from a distribution on the set of oriented $k$-planes which intersect nontrivially with $[0,1]^n$, such that the distribution is uniform (with respect to Lebesgue measure on the corresponding polytope in $\mathbb{R}^{n-k}$) on each set of parallel planes.
 Assume, perhaps by permuting coordinates, that this distribution is not concentrated on planes of the form

 As in the proof of the upper bound, it follows that for every $P_{\vec x}$, $Z \cap P_{\vec x}$ consists of i.i.d.\ positive and negative points with probability 1.
 Moreover, the probability of a random plane $P$ intersecting $P_{\vec x}$ inside $[0,1]^n$ depends only on the direction of $P$ and not on $\vec x$.
 Thus